Breword/tmux/Advanced-Use.md

 <img src="images/tmux_remain_on_exit.png" align="right" width=368 height=235>

-`respawn-pane` and `respawn-window` are useful when used with the `remain-on-exit` option.
+`respawn-pane` and `respawn-window` are useful with the `remain-on-exit` option.
 When this is on, panes are not automatically killed when the program running in them exits.
 Instead, a message is shown and the pane remains as it was.
 This is called a dead pane, and `respawn-pane` or `respawn-window` can be used to start the same or a different program again.

 #### Window sizing